celo-org/docs/docs/community/documentation-contributors.md

 ## Who are Documentation Contributors?

-Documentation Contributors support the Celo community by educating developers about Celo through engaging, informative, and insightful documentation at [docs.celo.org](docs.celo.org).
+Documentation Contributors support the Celo community by educating developers about Celo through engaging, informative, and insightful documentation.

 ## How to Contribute